courros/hnco/README.md

 algorithm is run 20 times on each function.
 Algorithms are ranked according to their median performance (quartiles are also considered).
 They are ranked first per function then globally.

+A list of remote hosts can be specified in `plan.json` under the name `servers`.
+For each server, a hostname (or ip address) and a username must be given.
+The path to the respective working directories must be the same.
+GNU parallel connects to servers with ssh and ssh login must not require a password.

 ### Dynamics